Mikheil Kiria (baritone)

 2007 — sang the part of Violetta Valery in G. Verdi’s opera “La Traviata” in the Big Hall of the conservatoire of Tbilisi.

-2008-2011 — has been a student of World’s famous Soprano Renata Scotto on the courses of perfection “Opera Studio” in the Accademy of Santa Cecilia, Rome, Italy.
+2008-2011 — has been a student of the World’s famous Soprano Renata Scotto on the courses of perfection “Opera Studio” in the Academy of Santa Cecilia, Rome, Italy.

-2009 — performed the part of Violetta Valery in G. Verdi’s opera “La Traviata” in the national Opera House of Georgia.
+2009 — performed the part of Violetta Valery in G. Verdi’s opera “La Traviata” at the National Opera House of Georgia.

-2009 — has performed the part of Norina in the opera of G. Donizeeti “Don Pasuqale” at the Opera Theatre of Tbilisi, Georgia.
+2009 — has performed the part of Norina in the opera of G. Donizetti “Don Pasquale” at the Opera Theatre of Tbilisi, Georgia.

 2010 — won the special prize for best performance of aria Belcanto on the First International singing competition of Arturo Toscanini, Manfredonia, Italy.